protapsingh/testcart/README.md

 ## database setup
-Run cp .env.example .env or copy .env.example .env create a db an then set up your credetials.
+Run cp .env.example .env or copy .env.example .env create a database and setup it with your credentials in the .env file.

 Then Run 'php artisan optimize' command